-Then in 1953, the US Government started to focus on flammable clothing with the Flammable Fabrics Act.
+In 1953, the US Government started to recognize the hazards of flammable clothing with the Flammable Fabrics Act.
 This law was enforced by the Federal Trade Commission (https://www.ftc.gov/) and focused on the flammability of interior furnishings and apparel.
 It did not yet address mattress flammability.

 But, in 1972 the Consumer Protection Safety Commission was formed and it was granted authority to issue all consumer flammability standards (https://www.cpsc.gov/) Carpets, rugs, children’s sleepwear, mattresses and mattress pads were now subject to flammability standards.
 The standards are laid-out in this portion of the Code of Federal Regulations (CFR) found here

 With regard to mattress flammability, it seems the main concern was mattress fires being started by smoldering cigarettes.
 The CPSC standard test for mattress combustion was a cigarette placed on the tested mattress in about six different places.
 After a specified length of time, the mattress must not have caught fire.
 This standard held authority until 2007.